U.S. Route 11W: History

+Native American and pioneer era

 Before its establishment as US 11W, the pathway that it followed was previously used as parts of the Great Indian Warpath, Great Stagecoach Road, and Lee Highway.

-US 11W from Bristol to Bean Station is designated as part of the National Highway System.

 The "Tennessee Split"

 In 1926, US 11W was originally established as part of US 11.
 This angered many local government and business representatives along US 511 (US 11E), prompting demand from then Tennessee Governor Austin Peay to have US 11 become a divided highway from Knoxville to Bristol.
-Tennessee officials proposed for this change to the American Association of State Highway Officials (AASHO) in 1929, and AASHO would approve the spilt in the same year, with US 11 becoming US 11W and US 511 becoming US 11E.
+Tennessee officials proposed for this change to the American Association of State Highway Officials (AASHO) in 1929, and AASHO would approve the split in the same year, with US 11 becoming US 11W and US 511 becoming US 11E.
 This would later be known as the "Tennessee Split".

 In 1934, following the discontinuation of split routes by AASHO, the US 11 split had ended.
 US 11W was recognized as US 11 again by the federal government and US 11E was reassigned to be US 411.
 However, AASHO had no way to enforce the elimination of the Tennessee Split.
 Tennessee officials never removed signage of US 11W and US 11E recognizing them as such, and state maps had still acknowledged the Tennessee Split.

 In 1952, unable to have Tennessee enforce the change, AASHO designated US 11 as US 11W and US 411 as US 11E again to eliminate differences between federal and state records and maps.
 The split of US 11W and US 11E is still recognized as of 2020.

-During its design phase in the early 1960s, I-81 was intended to follow the route of US 11W from Bristol to Knoxville, but efforts led by then Senator Herbert S. Walters of Morristown had the project redirect southward through Greene, Hamblen, and Jefferson counties paralleling the route of US 11E.
+During preliminary planning of the Interstate Highway System in the 1950s, it was suggested that Interstate 81 (I-81) follow the corridor of US 11W from Knoxville to Bristol, but residents of Grainger County were opposed to this.